 Expand awareness (top of the funnel)

 Customers are more likely to convert when they’re familiar with your brand.
-Therefore, building reach and awareness is critical to filling the top of the conversion funnel.
+Therefore, it’s critical to build reach and awareness in order to fill the top of the conversion funnel.

-SEO is one of the most cost-effective ways to generate awareness at scale.
-When someone has a question or is seeking a solution, what do they do?
-They turn to Google.
-As mentioned, with more than seven billion daily queries, organic search is the place to be for awareness building.
+SEO is one of the most cost-effective ways to generate awareness because everyone turns to Google for answers.
+With more than seven billion daily queries, organic search is the best place to build brand awareness.

 Paid media is another way to get in front of new audiences.
 However, it’s usually an expensive proposition for the top of the funnel because it typically doesn’t convert right away.
-Therefore, it reduces the return on ad spend (ROAS) of a brand’s advertising campaigns.
-Also, once you turn off the spigot of cash, the well runs dry.
-Completely dry.
-For these reasons, organic marketing tends to outperform paid digital media marketing at the top of the funnel.
+Therefore, it reduces a brand’s return on ad spend (ROAS).
+Also, your awareness vanishes when you stop buying ads.
+That’s why organic marketing outperforms paid digital media marketing at the top of the funnel.

 Awareness is about not only getting on their radar, but also staying there and being top of mind.
 Find out more in our post, “What the Heck is ToFu, MoFu and BoFu?“

 87% of video marketers say video has increased traffic to their website

 Search is the #1 traffic source to websites across all industries

 SEO drives 1000%+ more traffic than organic social media

 When people are on your website, you have the home court advantage.
 You control the experience and every message the user receives.
 In other words, you have the ability to showcase your brand to the fullest.
 Merchandising your products on Amazon or selling on Instagram might be an important part of your omnichannel strategy.
 But, only on your own website are you fully free from being overshadowed by another brand.